rbelling/bundle-checker/README.md

 # bundle-checker

-> CLI tool that generates stats on bundle files
+> Compare the size of build files in two git branches.

 ## Develop and test locally the CLI